osm-fr/osmose-backend/INSTALL.md

 Run Tests
 ---------
-Setup a `~/.pgpass` file to allow pgsql to connect to the test database without asking for password:
+Setup a `~/.pgpass` file to allow pgsql to connect to the test database without asking for a password:
 ```
 hostname:port:database:username:password
 ```